martinbarge/sml5202-19-Teach/css-2.md

 <p>The style rule for the above now looks like this:</p>
 <code>
-&lt;img style="width:50%; border:1px solid green; float:left; margin: 0 10px 10px 0;" src="https://upload.wikimedia.org/wikipedia/commons/3/39/Europe_biogeography_countries.svg" alt="image of biogeography of Europe" &gt;
+&lt;img style="width:70%; border:1px solid green; float:left; margin: 0 10px 10px 0;" src="https://upload.wikimedia.org/wikipedia/commons/3/39/Europe_biogeography_countries.svg" alt="image of biogeography of Europe" &gt;
 </code>
 <p>As you can see, the style rule is becoming quite long and complex.
 This makes it more difficult to read, to detect errors, and is time-consuming to include in every image on your website that you wish to apply the style to.</p>
 <p>So this where an external style sheet proves indispensible.</p>

 <h2>Adding external style sheets.</h2>
+<h3>Setting up the style sheet and creating a rule</h3>
 <p>The first thing we need to do is set up the external stylesheet.
 An external stylesheet is simply a file containing the style rules you want your site to use.
 On a GitHub pages site, we have to create two new directories and the file, like this:</p>
 <ol>
   <li>In your site code repository add a new file: assets/css/style.scss</li>